PaulStapel/PaulStapel.github.io/content/Recipes/mongolian-beef.md

 title = 'Mongolian Beef'
 date = 2024-04-06T10:01:01+02:00
 draft = false
-description = ""
-categories = ["recipe"]
+description = "One of my favorite recipes with beef" categories = ["recipe"]
 +++

-This recipe makes for a delicious and saucy beef.
+This recipe makes for a delicious and saucy beef dish.
 It takes some time to prepare, but is well worth it.

 ### Ingredients